Pyrokahd/Fenecon-Solar-Dashboard/README.md

 ```

 # Troubleshooting
-There seems to be an issue when starting the dashboard before the csv is generated by the dataCollectionScript.
-It helps to wait about 5 min before starting the container with the dashboard app.
-Or restart the dashboard container if site does not load or loads but does not display data.
-(If there is only 1 data row collected, it may look like there is no data displayer)
+If the dashboard server is not running after 5 minutes, remove the docker container running it (see section **Other info**).
+Then recreate and run the container with the docker run command in the installation guide.

+If this doesn't help you can check if the csv file has been generated or not (section **file storage**).
+If there is a csv file then the server should run unless the connection is somehow prevented.